-You can also earn a reward stock by inviting your friends to join.
+Also, if you invite your friends to join, you could earn a reward stock.
 When your friend signs up through your referral link and connects their bank account, you’ll both receive a free stock.
 Stock rewards are limited to a maximum of $500 per user per year.

 The free tier provides some basic research to help you stay on top of the market, but seasoned investors and day traders might find it lackluster.
 You’ll get a feed of news articles about the market and specific stocks and companies from sites like the Financial Post, MarketWatch, Reuters and the New York Times, along with daily information on which stocks are moving the most.

-For an additional $5 a month, Robinhood investors can sign up for Robinhood Gold to receive Morningstar and NASDAQ Level II Market Datastock research reports.
+For an additional $5 a month, Robinhood investors can sign up for Robinhood Gold to receive Morningstar and Nasdaq Level 2 Market Datastock research reports.
 If you’re looking for in-depth research, you’ll likely want to shell out for the upgrade.

 Robinhood customers are protected up to $500,000, including up to $250,000 in cash balances.
-Cryptocurrencies are excluded from this protection, as they are not stocks.
+Cryptocurrencies are excluded from this protection, as they aren’t stocks.

 Overall, Robinhood’s online reputation is fairly negative.
 It’s amassed nearly 1,300 official BBB complaints over the past three years and averages 1.22 out of 5 stars based on 130 customer reviews as of March 2021.
 And its Trustpilot rating isn’t much better — averaging 1 out of 5 stars based on 3,000 reviews.